-Research Assistant (PI: Sven Vahsen): Specialized in directional detection with gas TPCs, which is applicable for fast neutron measurements at particle accelerators and for directional dark matter detector R&D.
+Research Assistant (PI: Sven Vahsen): Specialized in directional recoil detection with gas TPCs, which is relevant for directional dark matter and neutrino scattering applications, as well as neutron background characterization at particle accelerators.

-- Commissioned two generations of systems of TPCs at the SuperKEKB e+e- collider experiment in Tsukuba, Japan. - Led the design, development, construction, documentation, and implementation of these systems, including remote operation, data collection, data processing, and analyses that were featured in five journal publications. - Developed interactive 3D displays of events measured in these TPCs that have been featured in two publications and are prominently displayed in our group's talks and current PR material.
+- Commissioned two generations of systems of TPCs at the SuperKEKB e+e- collider experiment in Tsukuba, Japan.
+These detectors measure beam-induced neutron backgrounds for the Belle II experiment and are still in use as of 2025. - Led the design, development, construction, documentation, and implementation of these systems, including remote operation, data collection, data processing, and analyses that are featured in more than five journal publications. - Utilized machine learning and deep learning to improve background rejection in these TPCs by more than an order of magnitude compared to cuts-based approaches. - Pinpointed previously unknown neutron production hotspots, leading to a 40% reduction of neutron backgrounds for Belle II. - Created and maintained GUI displays that provided real-time updates of over 50 quantities of interest from more than a dozen subsystems of the SuperKEKB accelerator and Belle II detector.
+These displays are still in use as of 2025 and facilitate communication between Belle II detector shifters and SuperKEKB accelerator operators. - Invited to give beam background seminars at two Belle II Summer School workshops.

-- Worked closely with other beam background group members to identify previously unknown Touschek scattering hotspots that led to collimator adjustments that ultimately reduced Touschek background rates outside of Belle II by 40%. - Regularly presented TPC system status updates at semi-weekly beam background group meetings and triannual Belle II collaboration meetings, and invited to give hour-long beam background seminars at two Belle II Summer School workshops. - Enhanced and maintained an EPICS database that updated and archived 1 Hz summary quantities from these TPCs. - Created and maintained GUI displays that provided real-time (1 Hz) updates of over 50 quantities of interest from the SuperKEKB collider and most Belle II detectors.
-These displays are a centerpiece of cross-functional operational shifts that facilitate communication between Belle II detector operators and SuperKEKB accelerator operators. - Utilized machine learning and deep learning techniques to improve electron background rejection in these TPCs by more than an order of magnitude.